danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 {% endraw %}
 {% endhighlight %}

-You'll notice the use of the `virtualenv_path` variable, let's add this in the `provision/deploy/vars/main.yml` file.
+You'll notice the use of the `virtualenv_path` variable, let's add this in the `provision/deploy/vars/main.yml` file:

 {% highlight yaml %}
 virtualenv_path: /var/www/django-app
 {% endhighlight %}

-Now run `vagrant provision` again to setup the python virtual environment, then we can start wotking with Django.
+Now run `vagrant provision` again to setup the python virtual environment, then we can start working with Django.

 #### Working with Django

-Before we can use Ansible to automatically synchronise and migrate our database we need a Dajngo application.

 Once the provisioner has finished running that's pretty much it for the initial setup, however we could take this further.
 Let's setup a basic Django application with South and then use ansible to setup the database on the virtual machine creation.
 Run the following to SSH into the virtual machine, activate the virtual environment and create a new Django application.